VasilikiChatz/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/payone/app-composition-platform-integration/payone-acp-app.md

    - /docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/payone/integration-in-the-back-office/payone-integration-in-the-back-office.html
 ---

-[Payone](https://www.payone.com/DE-en?ref=spryker-documentation) lets your customers make payments with common payment methods, such as credit card, PayPal, Prepayment, and Klarna.
+[Payone](https://www.payone.com/DE-en?ref=spryker-documentation) lets your customers make payments with common payment methods, such as credit card, PayPal, PayPal Express, Prepayment, and Klarna.

 The Payone integration in Spryker is part of the App Composition Platform and supports both the default Storefront Yves and Spryker GLUE APIs.